Give yourself the “gift of time” and explore new interests through travel with Sabbaticals!

 5. Focus on Learning: Treat your travel like a life course.
 Read everything you can in fiction, history and travel focus about the country or place you are visiting.
 Go to websites in the country and explore what you find there.
 Take courses at a local university or learning center.

-Talk to people who have been there before you go.
-Find a professor or study abroad group in the country you can tag along with.
 Ask your college what contacts they have in the country before you go.
-Buy the services of a guide to get a quick overview of the important things to know politically, economically, culturally and physically about the country.
+Buy the services of a guide to get a quick overview of the important things to know politically, economically, culturally, and physically about the country.

 You get the atmosphere and food, but usually at half the cost of dinner.
 Most restaurants have a set lunch price as well.
 At night, either cook at home after buying at local markets and plan to use only recipes of food of that country…you learn as you save!
 Or try the local restaurant in less expensive neighborhoods.